drescode/eye_tracking/README.md

 - Data remains client-side unless manually exported.
 - If camera permission is denied or WebGazer fails to initialize, the study does not proceed.

-## Future extension points

-The code is structured so a later backend integration can be added without changing the participant flow.
-Likely next steps:

-- upload exported JSON to Firebase or a custom API
-- push summary rows to Google Sheets
-- add researcher authentication for admin mode
-- synchronize aggregated datasets across devices